corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/deployment/deploying/_index.md

 ## Download the Corda Helm Chart

-If you have access to Docker Hub, you can download the Corda Helm chart using the following command for Corda Communnity:
+If you have access to Docker Hub, you can download the Corda Helm chart using the following command for Corda Community:

 ```shell
 helm fetch oci://corda-os-docker.software.r3.com/helm-charts/release-5.0.0.0-iguana1.0/corda --version 5.0.0-Iguana1.0